gsinghjay/zodiac-engine/memory-bank/progress.md

 - Previous issues related to dependencies, syntax, test setup, and house system mapping have been resolved.
 The GeoService async/sync pattern inconsistency and chart report functionality issues are now fixed.

 ## 5. Evolution of Project Decisions

+- **Markdown Formatting Approach**: Chose to use the Python markdown library to convert LLM-generated Markdown to HTML rather than having the LLM generate HTML directly or displaying raw Markdown.
+This approach provides better separation of concerns, reliable formatting, and easier styling with CSS while being less taxing for the LLM.

 - **Sync Service with Threadpool Pattern**: Chose to make the GeoService methods synchronous and use run_in_threadpool in async routes, since the underlying requests_cache.CachedSession is synchronous.
 This approach maintains the existing functionality while fixing the misleading API and preventing potential issues.